Special Test

 - Once the knee is in about 40° of flexion, the patient is requested to fully extend the knee.

-Noble Test is considered positive if palpable snapping or localized pain (that is increased with pressure) is elected over the lateral epicondyle of the femur especially at 30 degrees of flexion (Extending the knee from 30° of flexion places maximum stress on the iliotibial tract.)
+Noble compression test is considered positive if palpable snapping or localized pain (that is increased with pressure) is elected over the lateral epicondyle of the femur especially at 30 degrees of flexion (Extending the knee from 30° of flexion places maximum stress on the iliotibial tract.)

 Notes